-We encourage the Board to take into account our letter to the dialogue participants in coming to a decision on the topic of closed generic gTLDs.
-In particular, we wish to draw the Board's attention to the extensive good faith deliberations that took place in the facilitated dialogue which nevertheless seemed to reveal a number of fundamental issues in the community on the topic, as well as the fact that the decision not to continue with the dialogue at this point was a decision that we took jointly after carefully considering the facts of the matter.
+extensive good faith deliberations that took place in the facilitated dialogue which nevertheless seemed to reveal a number of fundamental issues in the community on the topic, as well as the fact that the decision not to continue with the dialogue at this point was a decision that we took jointly after carefully considering the facts of the matter.

-For clarity, as noted in our letter to the dialogue participants, our intention is not to prevent or restrict applications for gTLDs that applicants intend to operate in a restricted manner, where the string in question is not a "generic" one as currently defined in the Registry Agreement.
+For clarity, as noted in our letter to the dialogue participants, our intention is not to prevent or restrict applications for gTLDs that applicants intend to operate in a restricted manner, i.e., where third party registrants are limited to those who meet specific eligibility qualifications, irrespective of whether, the string in question is a "generic" one as currently defined in the Registry Agreement.